flyrmyr/flytedesk/README.md

 Product endpoints:

-	* Get: api/products/schoolsCount _(gets list of product ids, shared product name, and the number of schools attached to that product - *can accept an optional "school_count" url parameter*)_
+	* Get: api/products/schoolsCount  --  gets list of product ids, shared product name, and the number of schools attached to that product - can accept an optional "school_count" url parameter
-	* Get: api/products/value _(gets list of products and their value, with the school they are associated with - *can accept an optional "value" url parameter*)_
+	* Get: api/products/value  --  gets list of products and their value, with the school they are associated with - can accept an optional "value" url parameter

 ## Ways I could improve or expand upon the current version of my API